apache/ozone/hadoop-hdds/docs/content/feature/SCM-HA.md

 Above configs are needed in addition to normal SCM HA configuration.

 ### Primordial SCM:

+Primordial SCM is determined from the config ozone.scm.primordial.node.id.
+The value for this can be node id or hostname of the SCM.

 {{< highlight bash >}}
 bin/ozone scm --init